Lorica (prayer): Caim

-A "caim" is similar to a lorica only in being a category for a particular type of protection prayer.
+A "caim" is similar to a lorica, being a type of protection prayer.
 The word "caim" possibly derives from Scottish Gaelic as listed in the Carmina Gadelica meaning "loop, curve, circle, or sanctuary".
-As noted on the Wikipedia page however, the Carmina Gadelica is controversial in how accurate it preserved various traditions, and was mostly drawn from the Outer Hebrides.
-In contrast, the only meaning given in the Dictionarium scoto-celticum for the word "caim" is "fault", and so the etymology is unclear.
+English lexicographer Edward Dwelly's dictionary of Scottish Gaelic lists "sf Stain, blot, fault.
+2(AC) Loop, curve, circle, sanctuary, guard, imaginary circle described with the hand round himself by a person in fear, danger or distress."

 The Carmina Gadelica does not contain liturgical rubrics, nor is there a ritual action described that accompanies the prayer.
-However, one modern usage of a caim prayer involves the creation of an imaginary circle around the self with the index finger while rotating the body.
+However, one modern usage of a caim prayer involves the creation of an invisible circle around the self with the index finger while the individual turns round.

 One prayer that is used can be found in the Carmina Gadelic with additions, and by tradition is often attributed to St. Columba: